 We collect information as volunteered by you under the following circumstances:

-- When you email us about any of our services for example booking a class, therapy session or workshop, we collect the personal information you give us such as your name, address, phone number and email address.
+- When you email us about any of our services for example booking a class, therapy session or any other event we run, we collect the personal information you give us such as your name, address, phone number and email address.

 - When you complete a Yoga therapy assessment form we collect your name, address and contact details including telephone number and email address.
 We also hold the information completed on the form.